metzgr/eoc/_posts/2020-08-22-council-on-evaluation-policy.md

 layout: post
 date: August 22, 2020
 author: First last name, EOC Officer
-excerpt: The Foundations for Evidence-Based Policymaking Act of 2018 (Evidence Act) was a culmination of years of efforts to set evaluation on par with statistics and data as necessary for ensuring... <a href="../2020-08-22-council-on-evaluation-policy/" aria-label="Why an Interagency Council on Evaluation Policy">Continue Reading</a>
+excerpt: The Foundations for Evidence-Based Policymaking Act of 2018 (Evidence Act) was a culmination of years of efforts to set evaluation on par with statistics and data as necessary for ensuring federal policies are... <a href="../2020-08-22-council-on-evaluation-policy/" aria-label="Why an Interagency Council on Evaluation Policy">Continue Reading</a>
-tags:  policymaking evidence-act
+tags: evaluation-officer-council
-filters:  policymaking evidence-act
+filters: evaluation-officer-council
 permalink: /2020-08-22-council-on-evaluation-policy/
 image: ICEP-post-JH.jpg
 img-alt: